Bethenny Frankel's Boyfriend Dennis Shields' Family Starts Addiction Foundation

 “An OCME autopsy was not performed in this case due to a religious objection, upheld by law in such instances where no criminality is suspected.”

-Bethenny Frankel is still in mourning and coping with the aftershocks of Shields’ death as her ex, Jason Hoppy rushed back to court to file new custody trial documents.
+Bethenny Frankel is still in mourning and coping with the aftershock of Shields’ death as her ex, Jason Hoppy, rushed back to court to file new custody trial documents.
 Hoppy is now saying that Shields’ overdose is proof of an ongoing drug problem that likely existed when he spent time with the elementary school aged child of Frankel and Hoppy (Bryn).

-Frankel’s lawyer Allan Malefsky pushed back to say that this unfortunate event shouldn’t cast doubt on Bethenny’s parenting, and it’s just presented Hoppy with a new reason to harass her.
+Frankel’s lawyer, Allan Malefsky, pushed back to say that this unfortunate event shouldn’t cast doubt on Bethenny’s parenting, and it just presented Hoppy with a new reason to harass her.
 He says he doubts the two can co-parent.

 “This is a case where joint custody is just not viable.
 The harassment, the stalking, the 500 emails in 90 days, in which he called her a ‘sad, miserable, bitter old woman,’ and said, ‘I’ll pray for you,’ while asking about life insurance — a veiled threat — there’s no way these parties can be joint custodians.”